SalamiSimon/Easy3DPrint/README.md

 ## Contributing

 We welcome contributions to Easy3DPrint!
 If you have suggestions for new features, improvements, or want to add support for additional slicing software, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+I'm still learning to code, so all feedback, positive or negative, is appreciated!